Classic Bells > Soapy stuff > Masterbatching lye

 It is a myth that the lye solution and fat temperatures must be within a few degrees before a person starts to make the soap.
 This is totally not necessary from a chemistry point of view.

-I agree it is certainly easier to see if the lye solution and the fats are both 100F, for example, then the soap batter will also be 100F as well.
-But the only reason to match temperatures is to reassure the soap maker.
+I agree it is certainly easier to see if the lye solution and the fats are both at almost the same temperature, then the soap batter will also be about that same temperature.
+But the only reason to match temperatures like this is to reassure the soap maker.

 If the goal is to start with a soap batter at 100F, the lye solution could be 70F and the fats could be 110F.